WHY YOU WANT TO BUY A FRESH WATER BOAT

 - The further north you go, the less intense the sun, and hence, the less intense the amount of sun fade on the gel coat and canvas.

 - Finally and most importantly is the length of the boating season.
-In the northern part of country the boating season is very short only 3 to 4 months long.
-Most southern or coastal boats sit in the water year round, are used year round so they are exposed to these harsh elements 12 months out of the year.
-Also their hulls never have the opportunity to dry out.
+In the northern part of the country, the boating season is very short, lasting only three to four months long.
+Most southern or coastal boats sit in the water year round and are exposed to these harsh elements 12 months out of the year.
+These conditions never allow the hulls the opportunity to dry out.

-A fresh water boat that is located inland, typically gets used 3 to 4 months of the year, then gets pulled and stored, either covered on the hard deck or inside stored in a heated facility.
-These boats have the least amount of exposure to these 3 harsh elements, and typically the further north you go, the nicer the boats.
-Our advice to our clients is always the same, “Buy a fresh water boat located in the northern section of the country.
+A fresh water boat that is located inland typically gets used three to four months of the year.
+Then it gets pulled and stored, either covered on the hard deck or inside a heated facility.
+These boats have the least amount of exposure to these three harsh elements.
+Typically, the further north you go, the nicer the boats.
+Our advice to our clients is always the same, “Buy a fresh water boat located in the northern section of the country.”